consciousm1n9/puppeteer/scripts/google-search/README.md

 # puppeteer -> google-search script
-Download all images from search in Google images.
+Download all images from a search in Google images.

 Requirements